-8.1.5 Using distributed annotated JDKs
+8.2 Using skeleton files (distributed annotated JDKs)

 The distributed annotated JDKs are distributed in another format (unfortunately).
-For the purposes for this section, we refer to them as "skeleton classes."
-We are currently working on creating stub files for the JDKs too.
+For the purposes for this section, we refer to them as "skeleton classes".
+We are currently working on converting the skeleton files into stub files.